ujjwalguptaofficial/fortjs-doc/docs/tutorial/shield.md

 }
 ```

-Now you have defined the shield but in order to use this shield, you need to assign it to some section.
+Now you have defined the shield but in order to use this shield, you need to assign it to some controller.

 ```
 import {